gluesolutions/glue-genes/README.md

 ===========================

-[glue genes](https://github.com/gluesolutions/glue-genes) is a custom version of the [glue software](https://glueviz.org) for the visual exploration of genomics data.
+[glue genes](https://github.com/gluesolutions/glue-genes) is a custom version of the [glue software](https://glueviz.org) for the visual exploration of genomics data, developed in partnership with [The Jackson Laboratory](https://jax.org).

 ### Features